spielhoelle/slides/data/data.md

 - Recovery plans for business continuity in case of data loss

-# API Integration
-- Building APIs with SAP Gateway for system integration
-- RESTful vs. GraphQL APIs in SAP environments
-- API endpoints for managing data in SAP systems

-# Data Privacy and Compliance
-- Data protection regulations relevant to SAP: GDPR, CCPA
-- Compliance of SAP databases with privacy laws
-- Data anonymization and access controls in SAP

 # Real-time Data Processing
 - Real-time analytics with SAP HANA
 - Real-time data streaming technologies in SAP: SAP Stream Processing